Comparison of integral equations for the Maxwell transmission problem with general permittivities: Numerical examples

 We next test the plasmonic case ($\hat k={\rm i}\sqrt{1.1838}$) with $k_-=6$.
 Figure~\ref{fig:starfish} shows that the accuracy achieved by ``Dirac'' and ``HK 8-dens'' is similar also in this case, although the spectral properties of ``Dirac'' are now much better than those of ``HK 8-dens''.
 The condition number of the system matrix in the discretized ``Dirac'' system is $9.7\cdot 10^3$ while the corresponding condition number for ``HK 8-dens'' is $1.2\cdot 10^5$ and this is reflected in the number of GMRES iterations needed for full convergence.
 The ``Dirac'' system converges to an estimated relative residual of $\epsilon_{\rm mach}$ in $170$ iterations while the ``HK 8-dens'' system needs $623$ iterations.

 The symmetry of $\myvec E^{\rm in}$ is such that only the two azimuthal modes $n=-1$ and $n=1$ are present.
 The Fourier coefficients of the surface densities of these modes, $h_{(1)}$ and $h_{(-1)}$ of~(\ref{eq:3DgenF}), are either identical or have opposite signs.
-Note also the SPWs propagating along $\Gamma$ in the images of Figure~\ref{fig:starfish}(a,b).
-Their wavelength is roughly 15\% shorter than the wavelength given by (56).
+Animations based on~(\ref{eq:timedep}) for a sequence of $t$ reveal that SPWs are propagating along $\Gamma$ in the images of Figure~\ref{fig:starfish}(a,b).
+Their wavelength is roughly 15\% shorter than the wavelength given by~(\ref{eq:SPW}).